Mte90/Contribute-to-opensource-the-right-way/manuscript/appendix.md

 ## How to approach a problem/improvement or how to organize a new project/team

-In every team there are discussions about new ideas or problems that need to be solved and there are different tricks to speed up and define a roadmap.
+In every team there are discussions about new ideas or problems/blockers that need to be solved and there are different tricks to speed up and define a roadmap.

 * Try explaining only with words what are the goal of that, Ex:
     * Get fun